Our Church

 About Us

-We have approximately 120 families and individuals on the parish roll.
-The size of the congregation at Sunday morning worship averages from 55 to 65 communicants.
-Numbers at Wednesday morning worship cater to the needs of six to ten communicants.
 The congregation consists of a range of people: those who have been part of and worshipped at St Gabriel’s for more than 40 years, as well as more recent worshippers who have joined from other parishes or moved into the area.
+We are a diverse congregation, welcoming people of all ages, professions, and backgrounds.

 Our People